Skip to content

 Why Lock a BitLocker Drive?

-Locking a BitLocker drive protects your computer files.
-When another person attempts to use your computer or take a drive without permission, your data remains secure.
-For example, a locked USB drive hides its contents until someone enters the correct password or uses the correct key.
+Locking a BitLocker drive protects computer files.
+If someone tries to use a computer or takes a drive without permission, data stays secure.
+A locked USB drive hides its contents until the correct password or key is entered, for instance.

 How to Lock a BitLocker Drive in 🪟 Windows 11